 Here, you can enjoy a tour of the beautiful monasteries, watch mesmerizing sunsets, or trek to some beautiful but offbeat locations, the choice is yours.
 But the one thing which Bir Billing is most famous for is the Paragliding activity.

 Bir Billing is said to the best Paragliding site in Asia and second best in the World.
 So, it is only fair to be curious about it and wonder if it is actually worth all the hype.
+This is exactly why I decided to try paragliding in Bir Billing and honestly, I am quite happy with my decision.

 Why You Should Do Paragliding in Bir Billing?